 I didn’t get a great night’s sleep because I was so worried about the journey to my interview and the actual interview itself.
 I initially woke up at 06:00, realised I didn’t need to get up for another hour, went back to sleep and then woke up at 07:00 feeling like a zombie.
 My journey from Four Oaks to Chelmsford involved travelling on four different trains and some of my connections were tight.
 Fortunately, I enjoyed four relatively stress and delay-free train journeys, and I arrived at my interview 20 minutes early.
 The interview itself went very well.
 I answered all of the questions and completed all of the practical tests.
 The 1.5 hours flew by and I left the interview feeling positive.

 The journey back to London was uneventful.
 The tube journey to Baker Street was a nightmare.
 I’ve never travelled on such a busy tube train and I started to feel quite panicky.
 I escaped at Baker Street, and was met by hundreds of people heading to the Adele concert.
 Great timing Emma!
-I walked the short distance to my friends flat, let myself in, dumped my bags, had a quick shower, got changed and then met up with my PhD supervisor to chat about my interview.
-My supervisor abandoned me after a couple of pints so I sat drinking alone waiting for my friend Kate.
-Seriously, how late do some people work in London!?
-By the time Kate arrived we were both starving so we headed straight to Hardy’s where I opted for fish and chips and a slightly unusual but unhealthy meringue-based dessert.
+I walked the short distance to my friends flat, had a quick shower, got changed and then met up with my mentor to chat about my interview.
+We then headed to Hardy’s where I opted for fish and chips and a slightly unusual but unhealthy meringue-based dessert.

 Friday – Rest

 Friday was uneventful.
 I travelled back from London and managed to avoid the chaos on the local trains.
 I got home and started to work my way through the mountain of washing.
 I was just about to head out to grab some lunch when my phone went; it was the person who interviewed me.
 Unfortunately, although I was a “very strong candidate” I didn’t get the job because I didn’t have enough modelling experience.
 Disappointing but predictable!
-I tried not to think about the £100 I’d spent getting to and from the interview.
 My mother managed to make me feel a million times worse by telling me that she felt sorry for me.
 Thanks mother!